 ...find the information I need to calculate the ratios?

 - The companies' 10-Ks and just about any company profile database (including sources like Yahoo! and Google Finance) will have the necessary financial information.
-The major benefit to using the tools to the left (particularly Mergent Online and Capital IQ) is that it is much easier to pull all of the information into one or two spreadsheets, making the data retrieval portion of this section MUCH quicker and easier.
+The major benefit to using the tools to the left (Capital IQ) is that it is much easier to pull all of the information into one or two spreadsheets, making the data retrieval portion of this section MUCH quicker and easier.
 Remember, to calculate the ratio for the industry, you will need finances for many companies at one time!

 ...Where can I find the ratios?